-So there’s been proven studies on the effectiveness of autogenic training on many different health conditions and overall well-being.
+So there’s been proven studies on the effectiveness of AT on many different health conditions and overall well-being.

-To begin with, the European Journal of Physical Education and Sport Science found autogenic training can help increase one’s ability to concentrate.
+To begin with, the European Journal of Physical Education and Sport Science found AT can help increase one’s ability to concentrate.
 Imagine how many ways that can benefit you.
 If you’re a student, that’ll be great for studying and getting your schoolwork done.

-Tohoku University Graduate School of Medicine found that autogenic training significantly decreased symptoms of IBS.
+Tohoku University Graduate School of Medicine found that AT significantly decreased symptoms of IBS.
 For my own stomach issues, I’ve been trying to heal for a while, it’s helped a little bit.

-Another study done on nursing students, who we know have a very stressful job, found that autogenic training helped reduce their stress and anxiety.
+Another study done on nursing students, who we know have a very stressful job, found that it helped reduce their stress and anxiety.
 So AT could be a great technique to practice before work or even on breaks in between work.

 In addition to those benefits, think about if any of the following questions below apply to you.

 Do you have aged skin caused by menopause?

 Have a child with emotional or behavioral problems?